yquake2/yquake2/doc/040_cvarlist.md

   to calculate an optimal horizontal and vertical field of view, independent of the window or screen aspect ratio or resolution.

-* **vid_gamma**: The value used for gamma correction.
-Higher values look brighter.
-The OpenGL 1.4 and software renderers use "Hardware Gamma", setting the Gamma of the whole screen to this value in realtime (except on MacOS where it's applied to textures on load and thus needs a `vid_restart` after changing).
-The OpenGL 3.2 renderer applies this to the window in realtime via shaders (on all platforms).
-This is also set by the brightness slider in the video menu.

 * **r_consolescale** / **r_hudscale** / **r_menuscale** and
   **crosshair_scale**: Scale the console, the HUD, the menu and the crosshair.
 The value given is the scale factor, a factor of `1` means